Coca-Cola Freestyle: Design

 The cabinetry was designed by the Italian automotive design firm Pininfarina, via their Pininfarina Extra industrial and product design subsidiary.
 The Freestyle's beverage dispensing technology was designed by Dean Kamen, the inventor of the Segway, in return for Coca-Cola distributing his Slingshot water purification system.

-The technologies involved include microdispensing technology and proprietary PurePour technology.
-Both technologies were originally developed to deliver precise doses of drugs.
+The technologies used in the machines include microdispensing and Frigidaire's proprietary PurePour technology.
+Both technologies were originally developed to deliver precise drug doses.
 One Freestyle unit with a similar footprint to a current vending machine can dispense 126 kinds of carbonated and non-carbonated beverages.
 Microdosing blends one or more concentrated ingredients stored in 46 USfloz packets with water and sweetener at the point where the beverage is dispensed, thus avoiding the use of traditional 5 usgal boxes of syrup (also known as a bag-in-a-box).
 Cartridges store concentrated ingredients in the dispenser cabinet and are RFID enabled.
 The machine uses RFID chips to detect its supplies and to radio resupplying needs to other units.

 History

 Launch

 Testing began in Utah, Southern California, and Georgia in July 2009 with 60+ locations around America planned by the end of that summer.
 Test locations around Coca-Cola's home city of Atlanta included the World of Coca-Cola, AMC Theatres Southlake Pavilion 24 and Parkway Point 15, and area food chains, including Willy's Mexicana Grill.

 Coca-Cola deployed the machines to 500 more locations in the United States in June 2010, followed by deployment to some universities in the United States.
-Deployment has continued in select locations of restaurant chains such as Wingstop, Zaxby's, Wawa, Taco Time Northwest, Togo's, Roy Rogers, Davanni's, PDQ Dairy Queen, Fuddruckers, Five Guys, Kelly's Roast Beef,Firehouse Subs, Wendy's, Jack in the Box, Zaxby's, Carl's Jr./Hardee's, Beef O'Brady's, Miami Grill, Hess Express, Jason's Deli, White Castle, Moe's Southwest Grill, Noodles & Company, Popeyes, Raising Cane's, Steak 'n Shake, Captain D's, Chili's, AMC Theatres, Cracker Barrel, Six Flags, Blaze Pizza, McDonald's and BurgerFi.
+Deployment has continued in select locations of restaurant chains such as Wingstop, Zaxby's, Wawa, Taco Time Northwest, Togo's, Roy Rogers, Davanni's, PDQ Dairy Queen, Fuddruckers, Five Guys, Kelly's Roast Beef,Firehouse Subs, Wendy's, Jack in the Box, Carl's Jr./Hardee's, Beef O'Brady's, Miami Grill, Hess Express, Jason's Deli, White Castle, Moe's Southwest Grill, Noodles & Company, Popeyes, Raising Cane's, Steak 'n Shake, Captain D's, Chili's, AMC Theatres, Cracker Barrel, Six Flags, Blaze Pizza, McDonald's, Burger King and BurgerFi.
 Burger King announced in December 2011 that it plans to implement the Freestyle system in its 850 company-owned restaurants in the U.S. by early-to-mid 2012, and was encouraging its franchisees to follow suit.